 “How are you going to live, Biddy?
 If you want any mo—”

 “How am I going to live?” repeated Biddy, striking in, with a momentary flush upon her face.
 “I’ll tell you, Mr. Pip.
 I am going to try to get the place of mistress in the new school nearly finished here.
-I can be well recommended by all the neighbors, and I hope I can be industrious and patient, and teach myself while I teach others.
+I can be well recommended by all the neighbours, and I hope I can be industrious and patient, and teach myself while I teach others.
 You know, Mr. Pip,” pursued Biddy, with a smile, as she raised her eyes to my face, “the new schools are not like the old, but I learnt a good deal from you after that time, and have had time since then to improve.”

 “I think you would always improve, Biddy, under any circumstances.”